Options for Straight Ticket, Split Ticket and Mixed Ticket Voting

 - The application is then filed in the clerk’s office.

 - Once the ballot is returned back to City Hall, the voter signature on the return envelope must match the signature on file, along with the ballot number.
 If everything matches it then is recorded as received.
+Each night All ballots are counted and match the State's count for Sylvan Lake and remained locked up.

 On Election Day all absentee ballots are turned over to the Absentee Counting Board.